madetech/createsend-rails/README.md

     api_key: 'INSERT_API_KEY'
 }
 ```
-Now go into your `views/*_mailer/` and add a `.json` view, which defines the data attributes required by your Smart Email template.
+Now go into your `views/*_mailer/` and add a `.json.erb` view, which defines the data attributes required by your Smart Email template.
 Below is an example of a password reset email.
+(Don't forget to declare the appropriate instance variables in your mailer)

 ```json
 {